 Admissions register Entries to be preserved for three years from date of entry

 School Meals Registers 3 years

 Free School Meals Registers 6 years

 Pupil Record 7 years from the date of entry

 Attendance Registers 3 years from the date of entry

 Special Educational Needs files, reviews and individual education plans (this includes any statement and all advice and information shared regarding educational needs) Until the child turns 25.

 Absence letters / leave forms / correspondence relating to absence 2 years

 Child protection files Whilst at the school

-Emails 2 years
+Emails Emails will be deleted at the end of an academic year unless the information contained within them needs to be kept for school or an ongoing investigation.

 School Governance

 Instrument of governance Permanent

 Record of Full and Committee meetings 6 years

 Registers of interest 6 years

 Records relating to complaints dealt with by the governing body 7 years

 ссти ·

 Recordings from CCTV 30 days unless required for an investigation